Here’s the hard truth: your members really aren’t thinking about you (much), unless you serve a purpose in their day.

 In two short paragraphs, I used the word “you” or “your” seven times (go ahead, count).
 “You” narrows your customer-focused marketing strategy.
 It is a fantastic megaphone that announces who the message is for/about.
 In this instance, it’s about you.
 Not me, not us, not we.

 Now pull out your most recent member communication.
-Maybe a welcome letter, or an email announcing a new program.
-Or even something as simple as a pre-header on an email.
+Take a look at your welcome letter, or the latest email announcing a new program.
+Or even the pre-header on an email.

-A recent email we received had a preheader than began “We’re so proud…” Ouch.
+A recent email we received had a preheader that began “We’re so proud…” Ouch.
 This is an all-too-common start to messages, and the most damaging phrase you could use if you’re hoping to develop a long-term relationship with the recipient.
 Here are a few more examples of message beginnings that won’t end well for you:

 - “We’re pleased to announce …”